 - If you don't want to buy pre-bagged coleslaw mix, you can cut up/shred your own cabbage and carrots.

 - Want to make this a spicy Thai chicken salad?
 Try adding some crushed red pepper flakes, cut-up fresh Thai chilis, or some sriracha sauce to the dressing.
+A little heat would be fantastic here.

 Questions?
 Leave me a comment below!
 As always, tag me #saltandlavender on Instagram so I can see your creations!